Cashmere Skate Park

 Rick Hawthorne, right, owner of Vert Manufacturing

-in Santee, Calif.,secures one of the last sections at
+in Santee, Calif., secures one of the last sections at

 Cashmere's new skate park Wednesday afternoon.

-and Ryan Schmitten, both of Cashmere, and
+Schmitten, both of Cashmere, Chris Wiggins of Vert.

-There's no telling what three teen-agers
+There's no telling what three teen-agers with too much time on

-What Nick Reed, 15, Ryan Schmitten, 14, and Kevin
+their hands might do.
+What Nick Reed, 15, Ryan Schmitten, 14,

+dreams.
 Well, almost, said Ryan.

-Their budget was not big enough for a "street spine," a ramp
+Their budget was not big enough for a "street spine," a ramp where

-enough donations from the community for seven other
+from the community for seven other ramps, some with rails.

 They also received an 8,000-square-foot site from the city